 It goes without saying that you must not accept matters if the client is asking you to break the law or engage in unethical conduct.
 In addition, you must always verify the identity of clients when you receive a retainer where you instruct on or handle the movement of funds.
 This reduces the chance that you will be inadvertently used as a conduit for money laundering or fraud.
 See the Client Identification and Verification Module for more information.

 It is acceptable to advise potential clients that you require a couple of days to think about their case, and that you will contact them to advise if you are able to represent them.
-If you accept a retainer, you may only terminate the retainer for justifiable grounds, as contemplated by Rule 3.7-1 in the Code of Conduct.
+If you accept a retainer, you may only terminate the retainer for justifiable grounds, as set out in Rule 3.7-1 of the Code.

 Lawyers who take on challenging clients because they need the money can end up working and not getting paid, especially if the client is not satisfied with the outcome of their matter.
 Remember that a dissatisfied client is less likely to pay your fees than a satisfied one.
 Consider if it is worth taking on a challenging client or complicated file if there is a risk you won’t be paid for your hard work.
-In the worst case scenario, an unreasonable client may sue you for professional negligence or complain about you to your regulator if unsatisfied with the outcome.
+Also consider that an unreasonable client may sue you for professional negligence or complain about you to the Law Society if unsatisfied with the outcome.

 If you decide to accept the client matter, confirm it in writing.
 Be clear in the letter whether you accept the representation and set out the terms of the retainer in a Retainer Agreement executed by the client or in an engagement letter.
 These agreements are essential to set out the terms of your representation and compensation, the client’s obligations and expectations, and circumstances that govern termination of the relationship.
 This is particularly important if you are entering a contingency fee arrangement.
 (See Code of Conduct, Rule 3.6-2.)

 For more information, see When to Say No: 10 Ways to Select and Reject a Client.